antonionduarte/generative-video-engine/README.md

   - I haven't tested this engine for anything other than **movs** for now, I will be updating this as I test for more formats.
   - The length of the videos **must be the exact same** in order for this to work properly.
   - The dimensions of the videos used must be the exact same.
+  - The layers work exactly as they would in the original image engine, now they're simple movs that are individually animated.

 Create your different layers as folder in the 'layers' directory, and add all the layer assets in these directories.
-You can name the assets anything as long as it has a rarity weight attachd in the file name like so: `example element#70.png`.
+You can name the assets anything as long as it has a rarity weight attachd in the file name like so: `example element#70.mov`.
 You can optionally change the delimiter to anything you'd like in the variable `rarityDelimiter`in the `src/config.js` file.

 Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be your layer folders name in order of the back layer to the front layer.